philipjani/Marketing-Concept/README.md

 - add option to bypass last trace currently the user cannot skiptrace a lead twice.
 Add a way for the user to bypass that
 - add optional automatic deletion of contacts that can't be traced
+- add way to only text specific numbers of a lead.
+    - currently texts all
 - better format the leads table to fit screen display data more intuitively
 - impliment unit testing for site reliability
 - rename database classes to follow best practices (CamelCase)